-The Bank is an organization with functional and classical organizational structure, the aim of which is to connect business units according to their business functions (based on related and similar activities).
-The Bank established a clear organizational structure with well defined, transparent and consistent lines of authorizations and responsibility within the Bank to avoid conflicts of interest.
+Bank is organisation with functional organisational structure that represents classical organizational structure which aim is to connect business units according to the business functions of the Bank (according to related and similar activities).
+The Bank established clear organizational structure with well defined, transparent and consistent lines of authority and responsibility within the Bank to avoid conflicts of interest.

-Organizational structure as concerns Management Board areas of responsibility:
+Organizational structure in the Bank is divided into six Management Board areas:

-- CEO advisory Management Board area
+CEO - advisory Management Board area

-- CFO Finance
+CFO - Finance

-- CRO Risk
+CRO - Risk

-- COO Operations
+COO - Operations

+CMO - Market - Corporate

-- CMO Market
+CMO - Market - Retail

-Management level B1 (Executive Directors and Directors) reports directly to the Management Board and they are responsible for strategy and management of Bank area.
-They define the vision and innovations of main business segments within the Bank.
-The total number of Directors at this level is 26.
+Management level B1 (those are executive directors and directors) is directly reporting to the Management Board.
+They are responsible for strategy and for management of Bank area.
+They define vision and innovations of main business segments within the Bank.
+The total number of directors on the management level B1 is 29.

-Operational management on management levels B2, B3 and B4 leads the organizational units within divisions and departments.
-Such an organization defines clear responsibilities and ensures faster decision making processes.
+Operational management on the management levels B2 and B3 lead the organizational units within divisions and departments.
+With such organization the clear responsibilities are defined and it ensures faster decision making process.

-Various committees have been founded on the Bank level such as the Audit Committee, the Risk Committee, the Loan Committee, the Fit and Proper Committee etc. The Management Board and Supervisory Board members are represented in these committees as well as senior management and some other managerial functions according to given competencies.
+On the bank level different committees were found such as Audit Committee, Risk Committee, Loan Committee, Fit and Proper Committee etc. in which beside Management Board and Supervisory Board members also participate senior management and some other managerial functions according to the given competencies.

-The Bank defined clearly, in written form, the authorizations and responsibilities of Supervisory Board, Management Board, senior management, employees and the committees founded by Management Board and Supervisory Board.
+Bank defined clearly, in written authorities and responsibilities of Supervisory Board, Management Board, senior management, employees and committees, founded by Management Board and Supervisory Board.

 The internal control system was established in all business areas.
-It enables the Bank to timely monitor and detect risks incurred as well as potential risks in daily operations, the reliability of financial reporting and compliance with legal regulations and good business practices.
+It enables the Bank timely monitoring and detection of risks incurred or that could be incurred in the daily operations, the reliability of financial reporting and compliance with legal regulations and good business practices.